luser/python-client/README.md

 This is the official Python SDK for the Onshape API.

-It is generated using Swagger Codegen from our OpenAPI API definition.
-For documentation of the API, [see here.](https://dev-portal.onshape.com/help).
+It is generated using Swagger Codegen from our [OpenAPI API definition.](https://github.com/onshape-public/python-client/blob/master/apiDataAll.jsonAuto.yaml) For documentation of the API, [see here.](https://dev-portal.onshape.com/help).

+The client was created for the Onshape Implementation Version described under info->version within the [OpenAPI API definition.](https://github.com/onshape-public/python-client/blob/master/apiDataAll.jsonAuto.yaml)

 ## Installation